 Kelly Hill has a unique perspective and valuable insights regarding the ins and outs of state and federal court.
-It comes from the years she spent as a clerk and the variety of experiences she engaged in as a law student.
+It comes from her work at JLC, the years she spent as a judicial clerk, and the variety of experiences she engaged in as a law student.

-During law school, Kelly worked for governmental agencies and completed judicial internships at the state and federal level.
-She also participated in the Legislative Lawyering and Entrepreneurship and Community Development Clinics, where she helped counsel clients on a wide array of business, finance, and policy issues.
+During her time at UT Law, Kelly worked for federal and state governmental agencies and completed judicial internships at the state and federal level.
+She also participated in the Legislative Lawyering and Entrepreneurship and Community Development clinics, where she helped counsel clients on a wide array of business, finance, and policy issues.
 Kelly was published in and an editorial board member of the Texas International Law Journal, recognizing her passion for writing as well as her tenacious researching skills.
 Both of those attributes have found a welcoming home at Jordan, Lynch & Cancienne.

 The University of Texas School of Law, J.D., 2016

-Vanderbilt University, B.A. in Anthropology, History of Art, Minor in International Politics, 2011
+Vanderbilt University, Nashville, Tennessee, B.A. in Anthropology, History of Art, Minor in International Politics, 2011

-Honors and Achievements: Dean’s List, Order of Omega Greek Honor Society
+Honors and Activities: Dean’s List; Order of Omega Greek Honor Society

 “The Problem of Auction Houses and Illicit Antiquities: A Call for a Holistic Solution,” published in Volume 51, Issue 3 of the Texas International Law Journal